Resist : Reconstruction of irises from templates: Introduction

 If an attacker has a target's iris they may be able to generate spoofed iris images~\cite{venugopalan2011generate,huang2018perspective,soleymani2019adversarial} to fool an iris recognition system.
-There are multiple ways a spoofed iris can be \emph{presented} to the iris recognition system including a printed iris or a textured contact lens; these attacks are known as presentation attacks.
+There are multiple ways a spoofed iris can be \emph{presented} to the iris recognition system, including a printed iris or a textured contact lens; these attacks are known as presentation attacks.
 Defenses to these attacks~\cite{connell2013fake,raja2016color,doyle2015robust} are usually trained on certain types of presentation attacks.
 As an example, Chen et al.~\cite{chen2018multi} use deep convolutional neural networks (CNNs) to detect presentation attacks.
 Kohli et al.~\cite{kohli2016detecting} extract Zernike moments and local binary pattern features which are used in a neural network classifier to detect presentation attacks.

 A second attack vector inverts a template back into a corresponding an iris image~\cite{galbally2012iriscode}.
 An attack is successful if the resulting image is classified in the same class as the template by the recognition system.
 Templates are more accessible to an attacker than actual biometrics since recognition systems store templates to compare against any input to the system.
 Thus, if one can reconstruct an iris, one can execute a presentation attack in more settings.
-Galbally et al.~\cite{galbally2012iriscode} showed how to invert a Gabor filter feature extractor.
+Galbally et al.~\cite{galbally2012iriscode} presented such an inversion attack against an iris Gabor filter feature extractor.